15 days tour

 Day 12: Dalat

-Head up through the Bidoup-Nui Ba Pass into the cooler climes of the South Central Highlands (approximately 65 kilometres), where some of the country's best fruits, flowers and coffee beans are grown.
-The road is winding and steep but if you're fit and ready for a challenge, you may want to conquer the whole mountain on your bike.
-If you're not so physically inclined, take it easy and flag a lift from the bus.
-Whichever way you choose to get to the top, you'll still be treated to magnificent views once you reach the summit.
-After a short photo stop here, you will descend to Dalat.
-One of Vietnam's most delightful cities, Dalat is a perfect base to explore this pleasant region.
-With an appealing Swiss-French feel, along with pleasant lakes, palaces, pine tree-covered hills, flower gardens and pagodas, Dalat is often called the 'city of eternal spring' for its temperate climate.
-Riding distances: Ride 1 - approx. 57kms/35 miles, lightly undulating with approx. 160m/530ft of elevation gain.
-Ride 2 - approx. 15kms/9 miles, lightly undulating with approx. 110m/360ft of elevation gain.Accommodation: Hotel
+Head up through the Bidoup-Nui Ba Pass into the cooler climate of the South-Central Highlands, where some of the countryโ€™s best fruits, flowers and coffee beans are grown.
+The road here is winding and steep but if youโ€™re fit and ready for a challenge, you may want to conquer the whole mountain on your bike.
+You can also take it easy and flag a lift from the bus.
+Whichever way you choose to get to the top, youโ€™ll still be treated to magnificent views when you reach the summit.
+After a short photo stop here, youโ€™ll descend to Dalat โ€“ a perfect base to explore the region, Dalat is often called the โ€™City of Eternal Springโ€™ for its temperate climate and landscape full of lakes, palaces, pine tree-covered hills, flower gardens and pagodas.

 • Day 13 Day 13: Phan Thiet